concerts

 Gig Harbor (45 miles SW)

-Maritime Gig Festival includes a pancake breakfast (8 a.m.
+Maritime Gig Festival includes a pancake breakfast (7:30 to 10 a.m.
 Sat.), a parade (10 a.m.
-Sat.), live music, food booths, and a car show (11 a.m.
+Sat.), live music, food trucks, and a car show (11 a.m.
 Sun.) on the waterfront at Skansie Brothers Park, 3211 Harborview Drive in Gig Harbor.

 Anacortes (80 miles N)